CHINCOTEAGUE BAY FIELD STATION

 Course Description:

-This course will investigate the various biotic and abiotic components of wetland ecosystems, with an emphasis on wetland vegetation, hydrology, and biogeochemical processes.
+This course will investigate the various biotic and abiotic components of coastal wetland ecosystems, with an emphasis on wetland vegetation, hydrology, and biogeochemical processes.
 Course content will be a mix of fundamental and applied ecology and cover topics such as vegetation succession, hydric soil, nutrient cycling, wetland classification and delineation, restoration and management, invasive species, and wetland loss.

 At the completion of the course the student shall be able to: